 Given that wine is the product of grapes and yeast, some may assume that all wines would be appropriate for vegans – those who do not consume any kind of animal product – but this isn’t always the case.

 ‘Veganuary‘ is increasingly part of the New Year calendar, slotting into the post-festive detox trend.
-In January 2019, 250,000 people signed up to take part in the UK, according to The Vegan Society – almost 50,000 more than in the previous year.
+For January 2021, a record 500,00 people have signed up to take part in the UK, according to The Vegan Society – almost 50,000 more than in the previous year.

 It is often some traditional fining agents that can make a wine unsuitable for vegans.

 Egg whites or casein (a protein found in milk) can be used to remove tiny particles of sediment in a wine that cannot be removed by filtration.